 Toomdeely South, Askeaton, Eas Geitine, Co.
 Limerick

-Featuring free WiFi throughout the property, Three Gables B&B Ireland offers accommodation in Eas GÃ©itine, 27 km from Limerick.
+Featuring free WiFi throughout the property, Three Gables B&B Ireland offers accommodation in Eas GÃ©itine, 8 km from Foynes and 27 km from Limerick.
 Free private parking is available on site.
 All rooms come with a TV with satellite channels.